alidevopsculture/Divine-Coaching/Readme.txt

-README Structure Breakdown (Think like a product spec) Project Overview
+Project Overview
 Name: Divine-Coaching.
 Purpose: Educate your target audience with a sleek, responsive website—built using the Mentor Bootstrap theme with full-course pages, trainer profiles, events, pricing, and contact info.